ShashankSubbaraman/SpellboundShowdown/README.md

 ## Project Purpose

-MysticWand is an interactive gesture-controlled magic wand that brings fantasy spellcasting into reality.
-Using a custom 3D-printed wand embedded with motion sensors, users can perform magical gestures to control smart home devices, trigger visual effects, and interact with digital environments in an immersive way.
+WandDuel involves two interactive magic wands with the goal of bringing magic-themed battles to life.
+With gesture recognition, users can wave their respective wands to cast a variety of spells and face off against each other.

 ## Challenges & Solutions